 There’s another option for couples with few assets and no children called a simplified divorce.
 A simplified divorce allows for less time in court and less paperwork.
 To qualify for a simplified divorce, you and your spouse must meet the following requirements:

-Our divorce lawyers work with you to learn more about you and your specific family law situation.
+We work with you to learn more about you and your specific family law situation.
 This can allow us to develop legal strategies based on your specific long-term legal goals.
 We can help ensure that you are fully aware of your case and provide you with honest information.
 Cindy Lasky is also experienced with resolving the issues that can arise specifically in military divorces.
 Our legal team can provide unique insight particularly due to Attorney Lasky’s long career representing military families.